valentina-b/ecosio-eco-friendly-cosmetics/README.md

 **Homepage app**
 * `homepage` Django app mainly serving as an introduction to the brand and the marketplace
 * the most prominent feature is the **registration prompt** displayed to the visitors that aren't logged in.
-It's fixed at the bottom of the page and encourages the visitor to create an account by mentioning the 10% discount.
+It's fixed in the bottom right corner of the page and encourages the visitor to create an account by mentioning the 10% discount.
 * another two features found on the homepage are the **popular products' gallery**, a feature for the admin team to set 3 products they want to showcase on the page, and the **curated shopping shortcuts** - links to prefiltered product by category.
-Both of these features mainly aim to be a sneak peek into the webshop.
+Both of these features mainly aim to be a sneak peek into the webshop so that it's easier for the users to decide if this might be something of their interest.

 ![Homepage Features](readme-files/img-features/img-features-homepage.png)